 - Natural Products Association (NPA).
 Founded in 1936, NPA is the largest nonprofit US organization dedicated to the natural products industry (foods, dietary supplements, and health/beauty aids).
 NPA is recognized for its strong lobbying presence in Washington, D.C. and acts as a watchdog on regulatory and legislative issues.
-They have a very useful list of prohibited and temporary allowed personal care ingredients that are harmful and not considered natural according to their standards.
-Their list can be found here.
+They have a very useful list of prohibited and temporary allowed personal care ingredients.

 - Whole Foods Market Premium Body Care Standards.
 Developed by Whole Foods market to evaluate natural products sold in their stores.
 They have Basic standards and Premium standards.
 You may choose to adopt either the Basic or the Premier standard, or some combination thereof.

 - EU Approved List of Preservatives.
-In 2009, the European Parliament and The Council of European Union developed a list of allowed preservatives in cosmetic products.
+In 2009, the European Parliament and The Council of European Union developed a database of allowed preservatives in cosmetic products.

 - Ecocert.
 Founded in France in 1991, it began as a partnership between European nations, but has gradually expanded to many other nations around the world.
-It is the largest organic certification organizations in the world.
-ECOCERT primarily certifies food and food products, but also certifies cosmetics, detergents, perfumes, and textiles.
-There are many ingredients in personal care products that are either certified or not permitted by Ecocert standards.
+It is the largest organic certification organization in the world.
+Ecocert primarily certifies food and food products, but also certifies cosmetics, detergents, perfumes, and textiles.

 - COSMOS (COSMetic Organic Standard).
 In 2010, the five main European organizations involved in organic and natural cosmetics standards came together to create a single, harmonized international standard.
-The five organizations are: BDIH in Germany, Cosmebio and Ecocert in France, ICEA in Italy, and Soil Association in the UK.
-The group created the COSMOS-standard AISBL (an international non-profit association registered in Belgium) in order to define common requirements and definitions for organic and/or natural cosmetics.
-Cosmos Certified Ingredients database can be found here.
+The group (BDIH in Germany, Cosmebio and Ecocert in France, ICEA in Italy, and Soil Association in the UK) created the COSMOS-standard AISBL (an international non-profit association registered in Belgium) in order to define common requirements and definitions for organic and/or natural cosmetics.

 - Aluminum.
 Found in food and cosmetics, mainly antiperspirants, lipsticks, lip-gloss, and toothpaste.
-It is linked to Alzheimer’s, other neuro-degenerative diseases, lung cancer, and skin irritation.
-Aluminum occurs naturally.
+Although it occurs naturally, it is linked to Alzheimer’s, other neuro-degenerative diseases, lung cancer, and skin irritation.

 - Talcum Powder.
 It is a mineral, produced by the mining of talc rocks.
 It is used in baby, foot, and first aid powders; and in cosmetics used as filler and for absorbing moisture or oil.
 Impure talc can contain asbestos that it is known to cause cancer.
 However, talc, itself, is also linked to respiratory system and ovarian cancer.
-Recently Johnson & Johnson (J&J) was forced to pay $72M to the family of a woman who sued the company for her ovarian cancer.
-For decades, J&J used talc in its Baby Powder and its Shower-to-Shower products knowing that it has a potential to cause ovarian cancer.
-The jury found that J&J failed to warn consumers of a link between the use of talc-based powder for feminine hygiene and a heightened risk of ovarian cancer.
+Recently Johnson & Johnson was forced to pay $72M to the family of a woman who sued the company for her ovarian cancer.
+The jury found that for decades, the company used talc in its Baby Powder and its Shower-to-Shower products knowing that it has a potential to cause ovarian cancer.

 - Formaldehyde and Formaldehyde Releasing Ingredients.
 It is a natural trace compound and a synthetic preservative found in cosmetics.
 They usually appear as DMDM hydantoin, diazolidinyl urea, imidazolidinyl urea, methenamine, and quarternium-15.
-These ingredients slowly release small amounts of formaldehyde.
-Formaldehyde is known to cause cancer; allergic reactions; eyes, nose, and throat irritation; interference with skin’s natural oil production; dermatitis; and reproductive system disparity (decrease fertility, increase the risk of miscarriage, and damage sperm).
+These ingredients slowly release small amounts of formaldehyde, known to cause cancer; allergic reactions; eyes, nose, and throat irritation; interference with skin’s natural oil production; dermatitis; and reproductive system disparity (decreased fertility, increased the risk of miscarriage, and damaged sperm).
 It is banned in Sweden and Japan.
 It is a restricted ingredient in Canada (usage is restricted to less than 0.2%) for skin care products.
-European countries mandate that if formaldehyde-releasing preservatives in cosmetic products exceed 0.05%, the product must be labeled with the warning, “Contains Formaldehyde”.
+European countries mandate that if formaldehyde-releasing preservatives in cosmetic products exceed 0.05%, the product must be labeled with the warning, “Contains Formaldehyde.”

 - Petrochemicals.
-Petrochemicals are chemical ingredients that are derived from petroleum.
-They are heavily used in personal care products.
-An astonishing number of so-called natural products in health and beauty stores contain hidden petrochemical substances.
+Petrochemicals are chemical ingredients that are derived from petroleum, and an astonishing number of so-called natural products in health and beauty stores contain these.
 Detecting petrochemical ingredients in personal care products can be difficult as they are usually listed under different names (e.g., Behentrimonium Chloride, Cetrimonium Chloride) or hidden in other ingredients such as perfumes, fragrances, glycols, and many more.
 Petroleum and petrochemicals are known to cause a range of serious health problems, such as cancer and endocrine disruption (hormones interference), clogged skin pores and interference with natural sebum production resulting in skin imbalances, and other medical disorders (e.g., Attention Deficit Disorder).
 Moreover, petrochemicals are a leading cause of groundwater contamination.
 Finally, petroleum products generate 1,4-dioxane that is known for its health disruption effects (e.g., vertigo, drowsiness, headache, anorexia and irritation of the eyes, nose, throat, and lungs).
-EWG has found that an alarming 22% of all products contain unsafe levels of 1,4-dioxane.
+The EWG has found that an alarming 22% of all products contain unsafe levels of 1,4-dioxane.
 Avoiding all products that contain petroleum-based ingredients is highly recommended.

 - Phenoxyethanol.
 It is a synthetic ether alcohol and a petrochemical preservative.
 It can cause contact dermatitis, and damage reproductive, immune, and nervous systems.
 It has been banned for use in certified organic skin care products by COSMOS, Ecocert, and the new EU organic certification standard.
-Yet, many so-called “natural” or “organic” companies (i.e., Greenwashed) in the US continue to use it as a Paraben alternative.
-In the US, Phenoxyethanol is on the temporary allowed NPA standard list.
+Yet, many greenwashed companies in the U.S. continue to use it as a Paraben alternative as it’s is on the temporary allowed NPA standard list.
 It is a common preservative in many natural extracts and proteins (wheat, rice, quinoa, etc.) used by cosmetic companies in their products.
-Since cosmetic companies are not required to disclose preservatives and solvents that are used by their vendors to make their extracts and proteins, a more extensive due diligence step of asking cosmetic manufactures for the Composition Analysis of these types of ingredients is necessary to ascertain complete absence of Phenoxyethanol in product ingredients.
+Since cosmetic companies are not required to disclose preservatives and solvents that are used by their vendors to make their extracts and proteins, a more extensive due diligence step of asking cosmetic manufactures for the Composition Analysis of these types of ingredients is necessary.

 - Mineral Oils.
-Also listed as Paraffin and Petrolatum is a petroleum derivative ingredient.
-Found in drugs, cosmetics, household cleaning products, and baby oils (sometimes at 100%).
+Also listed as Paraffin and Petrolatum is this petroleum derivative ingredient found in drugs, cosmetics, household cleaning products, and baby oils (sometimes at 100%).
 They are linked to immune and respiratory toxicant or allergen, clogging the skin’s pores, promoting acne and other skin disorders, and premature aging.

 - Siloxane/Silicones.
 Polymers of Silicone found in cosmetics as texturizers.
 They are used for delivering a superficial silky sensation to the skin.
 Most silicones are derived from petroleum.
 In cosmetic ingredient lists, they can appear as Dimethicone, Cyclopentasiloxane, Cyclohexasiloxane, and Phenyl Trimethicone.
 Silicones stay at the top layer of the skin.
 Therefore, they clog the skin’s pores and cause acne.
-Some research findings indicate that Siloxane/Silicones can disrupt the endocrine and hormone functions and cause harm to the reproductive, immune, and nervous systems.
+Some research findings indicate that Siloxane/Silicones can disrupt the endocrine (hormone functions) system and cause harm to the reproductive, immune, and nervous systems.

 - EDTA.
 Made from coal tar and include Disodium EDTA and Tetrasodium EDTA, they are used for a variety of reasons such as removing impurities from raw materials, as a preservative, chelator, stabilizer, and foam enhancer.
 Tetrasodium EDTA is made from formaldehyde (see above) and sodium cyanide is made from the toxic gas hydrogen cyanide.
 EDTAs serve as penetration enhancers, which means that they can intensify harmful effects of other ingredients in the formula by promoting deeper penetration into the skin’s tissue and, consequently, the bloodstream.
 Additionally, EDTAs are not easily biodegradable and a poor choice for environmental health.
 Be mindful of this ingredient as it is used in some greenwashed products.

 - Alcohol Denat.
-It is a denatured ethyl alcohol and a petrochemical product.
-Usually contains Benzyl Alcohol to make it undrinkable.
+It is a denatured ethyl alcohol and a petrochemical product that usually contains Benzyl Alcohol to make it undrinkable.
 It can cause skin irritation, eczema, trigger rosacea flare-ups, and prevent the absorption of Vitamin A.